dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 weight: 1
 ---

-There are a lot of guides on the Internet that will should different aspects of what is described here, but this article will focus on a simple way to get started for the workflow we use for DSC modules and DSC resources within the DSC Community.
+There are a lot of guides on the Internet that will show different aspects of what is described here, but this article will focus on a simple way to get started using the workflow we use for DSC modules and DSC resources within the DSC Community.

 >After you read through this guide, then please continue with the guide